 The apologies of the young men who got caught – and is this not the pattern for apologies in this society?
 “I am sorry, less for what I did, than for being caught at doing it" – these apologies are cushioned by the protestations, “But I am not a racist.”
 [A modest suggestion: before any education professional, from pre-K to graduate school, is allowed to enter a classroom as an instructor, he or she must prove competence in explaining what racism, prejudice and bias are; how they are similar and how they are different.
 That simple requirement should be part of the test of any national “core” curriculum.]
 Yes, young person; you are a racist.
 But so are the people who raised you, taught you, rewarded you – and supplied you with the liquor you consumed while under the legal age.
 The light has captured you and you are discovered.

 Besides Sigma Alpha Epsilon, there was another Civil War era “fraternity” formed at the same time; only this other fraternity was not formed in the South and its members did not fight for the Confederate cause.
 This second fraternity consisted of the men who became brothers as they formed one “colored regiment” after another and joined the fight on the Union side.
 Because they knew who they were, and what their goal of liberation could cost them, they too sang chants as a way of deepening their band of brotherhood.
-One of the great songs they used, the night before a battle, is detailed in Army Life in a Black Regiment (1869), written by Colonel Thomas Wentworth Higginson, one of the officers of the 1st South Carolina Volunteers.
+One of the great songs they used, the night before a battle, is detailed in Army Life in a Black Regiment (1869), written by Colonel Thomas Wentworth Higginson, one of the officers of the Massachusetts 54th regiment.

 Using music in the tradition of warriors preparing themselves, these Black men were clear in their understanding that if they did not prevail in battle, they would be slaughtered, since the Confederate Army had that as a policy; taking no “colored soldiers” as prisoners.
 So when they stood around a fire and sang, “Keep your lamps trimmed and burning,” they did much more than make a seemingly odd appropriation of the New Testament parable of the “Wise and Foolish Virgins.”
 They were declaring that, indeed, in the darkest hour before their ultimate confrontation they must (as they sang elsewhere) “hold on the light, the beautiful light.”
 It was not merely a rhetorical device to exhort each other, "Children don't get weary until your work is done."
 Indeed.